Last Updated: Monday, April 26, 2020

 The Maryland courts continue to follow a Phase Reopening Plan.
-On Monday, March 15, 2021, the Maryland courts moved to Phase IV.
-During Phase IV courts will be hearing non-jury trials and contested hearings in civil, family, and juvenile matters.
-For a chart of all phases, see Maryland Court Operations – Phased Reopening Plan.
-Courts will return to Phase V and resume full operations, including jury trials, on April 26, 2021.
-Phase V will require continued social distancing and health measures.
+On Monday, April 26, 2021, the Maryland courts moved to Phase V. During Phase V courts have resumed full operations, including jury trials.
+During Phase V courts continue to require social distancing and health measures.

 Safety Measures and Social Distancing